clvrmktg/clvr/content/bahamas-web-design-services/website-maintenance/index.md

 [why]
 text = """
-A website isn’t “set it and forget it.”
+A website isn't “set it and forget it.”
 Without regular updates and monitoring, your site can become slow, vulnerable to security risks, or even go offline — costing you customers and credibility.

 With ongoing maintenance, we keep your site fast, secure, and reliable so you can focus on your business with peace of mind.
 """